Azure/cmno-observability/README.md

 This project uses the bicep modules from the [CARML](https://github.com/Azure/ResourceModules), version [0.7.0](https://github.com/Azure/ResourceModules/releases/tag/v0.7.0).
 We will work to keep this as compatible with the [CARML](https://github.com/Azure/ResourceModules) repo but for the moment our priority is to build this project up as much as possible so things may break if you use a more current version of the Bicep modules found in [CARML](https://github.com/Azure/ResourceModules).

 ## Roadmap

+Going back to our layered approach we dediced to

 Our approach was to first tackle creating Metric alerts because they are responsive and alerts are relatively inexpensive because it's pre-computed and stored in the system, where as log alerts are stored in a Log Analytics Workspace and have had some sort of logic operation performed on the data.
 Click [here](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-types#metric-alerts) for more information on Metric alerts.